Lab 4: Client Side Javascript

 You should find index.html

-with the standard HTML outline in the root of the Calendar
+, with the starter code for the website, in the root of the Calendar

 folder.
 All the UI elements to be displayed will be included in this file.
-Before we start creating the elements, let's link all the resources that we'll need for this webpage to function as needed.
+Before we start editing the file to add more functionality, let's link all the resources that we'll need for this webpage to function as needed.

 <!-- Replace file.js with the appropriate path to script.js.
 Please use relative paths -->